brad-cannell/pathfinder/README.md

 * [Drake](https://github.com/ropensci/drake).
     - Drake seems like it is more complex than needed for problems I'm trying to solve.
     - I still can't get the graphs to work in Drake.
     - Drake doesn't seem conducive to working interactively with notebooks.
+    - I don't want to have to tell my solution ahead of time what I'm going to do.
+I want to just do things, then have my solution keep track of what I did and what other parts of my process may be affected.

 ## Specifics: